This guide describes Database Verifications that cover the United States. Learn about international Database Verifications here.

 - Required match level: Partial

-Four of the five match requirements passed.
-They have a green check mark next to them.
+Five of the six match requirements passed.
+They have a green “Passed” next to them.

-One match requirement did not pass: Nickname matching.
+One match requirement did not pass: City.
+Indicated with the red “Failed.”

 Overall result